Accelerated Learning Opportunities

 Additionally, individual programs may specify required prerequisite courses, only be available to certain undergraduate majors, or require the completion of the bachelor’s degree prior to admission.

 In addition to any graduate-level coursework taken in a given term, undergraduate students enrolled in a Fast-Track program must enroll in a minimum of 6 undergraduate hours.
-Students enrolled in a summer term OR in the final semester of their undergraduate program who have less than 6 hours remaining are exempted from this requirement.
-Fast Track students must submit an application for degree and graduate in the term in which undergraduate degree requirements are met, at which point they will transition to graduate student status.
+Students enrolled in a summer term OR in the final semester of their undergraduate program who have less than 6 hours remaining are exempt from this requirement.
+Fast-Track students must submit an application for degree and graduate in the term in which undergraduate degree requirements are met, at which point they will transition to graduate student status.
 Other exceptions to this policy must be approved by the Graduate School.

-*All UAB undergraduate students must adhere to the residency requirement outlined in the undergraduate catalog.
+* All UAB undergraduate students must adhere to the residency requirement outlined in the undergraduate catalog.

 Program Completion